FoleyLab/data_repository/Mapol/QED-CASSCF_Results/LiH/NPE/README.md

 - State Averaging performed over first three singlet states for SA-QED-CASSCF

-- Guess Orbitals for SA-QED-CASSCF come from []
+- Guess Orbitals for SA-QED-CASSCF come from [Kenny Confirm]

 - Orbital Basis for QED-CASCI and QED-FCI comes from QED-RHF orbitals